gudarikon/image-to-code/README.md

   Under Debian/Ubuntu you can use the package **tesseract-ocr**.
   For Mac OS users. please install homebrew package **tesseract**.

-Once Tesseract is installed the path to tessract.exe file should be added to the local `.env` file.
+Once Tesseract is installed the path to tesseract.exe file should be added to the local `.env` file.
 See `.env.example` template

 ## [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR)